leslysandra/leslysandra/README.md

 <h3>Hello world!</h3>

-- 🔭 I’m currently working on Tech Education projects
+- 🔭 I’m currently working on Tech Education projects, Data Analysis & leading Tech Projects
 - 🌱 I’m currently learning more about TensorFlow
 <!--  - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->